imuxsock: Unix Socket Input Module

 It must be noted, however, that the journal tends to drop messages when it becomes busy instead of forwarding them to the system log socket.
 This is because the journal uses an async log socket interface for forwarding instead of the traditional synchronous one.

-New in version 8.32.0: rsyslog emits an informational message noting the system log socket provided by systemd.
+Added in version 8.32.0: rsyslog emits an informational message noting the system log socket provided by systemd.

 Handling of sockets